arushi06sharma/multimodal-RAG-chatbot/README.md

-# 🤖 Multimodal RAG Chatbot with Internal Grader
+# 🤖 Multimodal RAG Chatbot

 This project is a Retrieval-Augmented Generation (RAG) chatbot built using LangChain and Gradio, extended to handle **multimodal PDF inputs** (text + images) and **evaluate its own answers** with an internal grading pipeline.